ietf-wg-cellar/flac-specification/flac.md

 The granule position of the first audio data page with a completed packet MAY be larger than the number of samples contained in packets that complete on that page.
 In other words, the apparent sample number of the first sample in the stream following from the granule position and the audio data MAY be larger than 0.
 This allows, for example, a server to cast a live stream to several clients that joined at different moments, without rewriting the granule position for each client.

 If an audio stream is encoded where audio properties (sample rate, number of channels, or bit depth) change at some point in the stream, this should be dealt with by finishing encoding of the current Ogg stream and starting a new Ogg stream, concatenated to the previous one.
 This is called chaining in Ogg.
-See the Ogg specification [@?RFC3533] for details.
+See the Ogg specification [@!RFC3533] for details.

 ## Matroska mapping

-The Matroska container format is defined in [@?I-D.ietf-cellar-matroska].
+The Matroska container format is defined in [@!I-D.ietf-cellar-matroska].
 The codec ID (EBML path `\Segment\Tracks\TrackEntry\CodecID`) assigned to signal tracks carrying FLAC data is `A_FLAC` in ASCII.
 All FLAC data before the first audio frame (i.e., the `fLaC` ASCII signature and all metadata blocks) is stored as CodecPrivate data (EBML path `\Segment\Tracks\TrackEntry\CodecPrivate`).

 Each FLAC frame (including all of its subframes) is treated as a single frame in the Matroska context.